Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box

-In this paper, we propose a practical gastric cancer screening system.
-The system includes two new proposals: refined stochastic gastric image augmentation (R-sGAIA), which is an improvement of sGAIA, and hard boundary box training (HBBT), which uses control images that cannot be used for training in the past and includes areas prone to false positive detection in the training.
-To suppress the high-confidence false positives predicted by the object detector, HBBT registers each of these boxes as a ''hard-sample'' class, and retrains the model until the predetermined convergence conditions are met.
-We investigated 4,608 gastric X-ray images obtained from 140 patients in a clinical setting and confirmed the practicality and effectiveness of the proposed system by evaluating the gastric cancer detection performance with a patient-based cross-validation strategy.
+Therefore, in this study, we propose a practical gastric cancer diagnostic support system that includes two new techniques: refined stochastic gastric image augmentation (R-sGAIA), an improvement of sGAIA \citep{Okamoto2019}, and hard boundary box training (HBBT), which enables the use of negative or healthy control images for training, a feature not previously utilized in object detection neural networks.
+To suppress high-confidence false positives predicted by the object detector, HBBT registers each of these boxes as a ‘‘hard sample’’ class and retrains the model until predetermined convergence conditions are met.
+We investigated 4,724 gastric X-ray images obtained from 145 patients in a clinical setting and confirmed the practicality and effectiveness of the proposed system by evaluating gastric cancer detection performance using a subject-based five-fold cross-validation strategy.

-The contributions of this study are as follows: \begin{itemize} \item Proposal of R-sGAIA, a more sophisticated probabilistic augmentation of gastric folds region enhancement based on medical findings. \item Proposal of HBBT, a recursive training strategy with hard sample class assignment for false positive detection that also utilizes control images, which significantly reduces the number of false positives. \item Our gastric cancer screening system based on EfficientDet with the proposed R-sGAIA and HBBT achieved very practical performance (recall = 90.2\%, precision = 42.5\%, F1 = 57.8\%, 0.51sec/image). \end{itemize} This score is higher than the physician's cancer detection rate and indicates that at least 2 out of 5 areas detected are cancerous.